-- 134 SF2 shall ensure that, although authenticated users can have access to memories using commands in test mode, they cannot access directly their contents. - 135 Only authorized Test engineers running tests on the TOE have access to the TME conditions - Authorized Test Mode users also have access to other address regions which are not accessible in user mode. - 137 The Strength of Function claimed for the Protected Test Memory Access security function is high.
+SF2 shall ensure that, although authenticated users can have access to memories using commands in test mode, they cannot access directly their contents.

+Authorized Test Mode users also have access to other address regions which are not accessible in user mode.

+The Strength of Function claimed for the Protected Test Memory Access security function is high.